PhlexPlexico/cmpt436-project/prototypes/redigo-chat/README.md

 # redigo-chat

-This is intended to be a simple prototype for testing a simple chat server using Redis and WebSocket.
+This is intended to be a simple prototype for testing a simple chat server using WebSockets, Go, and Redis.
 The Redis backend hasn't been implemented yet, so the Go server is basically just sending messages to all connected users, but I plan on using [Pub/Sub](http://redis.io/topics/pubsub) once I have time.

 ### Setup